-Mohapeloa wrote Siu Bo Sele in the 1930s, publishing it in Morija in 1939 as the nineteenth of 32 songs in Meloli le Lithallere tsa Afrika ka J.P.
-Mohapeloa: Buka ea Bobeli [African Songs and Extemporary Harmonizations by J.P.
-Mohapeloa: Book II].
-Mohapeloa continued numbering songs in Meloli II - his second songbook - from where his previous book, Meloli I ended; thus Siu Bo Sele is song No. 51 in Meloli II, not No. 19.
-After the previous songs in this book, about Africa or Africans waking up to political reality and the dawn of a new era, this one is literally about the early morning, a companion piece to Ha Bo E-sa (At the Crack of Dawn) in Meloli I (JPM013).
+Following the previous songs in Mohapeloa’s 2nd songbook, which are about the sky clearing after a storm, or African nations waking up to their potential for independence, this one is literally about the early morning.
+It might be seen as a companion piece to ‘Ha Bo E-sa’ (At the Crack of Dawn) (JPM013).
 Such songs remind us that Lesotho is predominantly a rural country and that the composer grew up very close to nature and to the rhythms of the day and the seasons.
 The rising sun is portrayed by a rising imitative musical figure in a 7-bar slow introduction, and the crowing of the cocks represented by a syncopated rhythm in the fast main section, while the slow-fast opening is quite unusual in Mohapeloa.
-Perhaps all these features owe something to 18th-century styles of music with which the he was familiar.
+Perhaps all these features owe something to 18th-century styles of music with which he was familiar.
 The periodic very low Bass notes, on the other hand are reminiscent of Basotho men’s folk music.